OpenMage/magento-lts/docs/DDEV.md

 ## Using Xdebug with PhpStorm

+Every DDEV project is automatically configured with Xdebug so that popular IDEs can do step debugging of PHP code.
+Xdebug is a server-side tool and it is installed automatically in the container so you do not have to install or configure it on your workstation.
+Xdebug is disabled by default for performance reasons, so you will need to enable it and configure your IDE before can start debugging.
+For more information, please visit https://ddev.readthedocs.io/en/latest/users/debugging-profiling/step-debugging/.

-Run in the terminal window the following commands to enable or disable xDebug
+Run the following commands in the terminal window to enable or disable xDebug

 `ddev xdebug on`